Sturtevant Camp

 Sturtevant Camp is located in the upper reaches of Big Santa Anita Canyon, in the San Gabriel Mountains of Southern California.
 We are a hike-in camp dating back to the “Great Hiking Era”.
 The trail in is a little over four mile hike from the parking lot at Chantry Flat, north of the City of Sierra Madre, California.
 Just like it was in the “Great Hiking Era”, the only way to get to camp is to hike.
 No motorized vehicles.
 Although a person could ride a horse or mule, there are none locally to rent.

-The camp is open to the public and rental cabins are available from 2 to 40 people.
+The camp is open to the public with rental cabins and rooms available for 2 to 32 people.

-For your trip to this rustic location, the friendly donkeys of Adams’ Pack Station will take your personal items and food for a mere $1 per pound.
-Indicate that you want packing when filling out the reservation form.
-Read the Packing Services page for more info.
-Keep in mind that the only way that supplies, equipment, food, and personal items to arrive in camp is to carry the on a person or a donkey.
+For your trip to this rustic location, the friendly donkeys of Adams’ Pack Station can take your personal items and food at the current per pound rate.
+Contact Adams Pack Station for schedules and rates.
+Keep in mind that the only way that supplies, equipment, food, and personal items arrive in camp is to carry them on a person or a donkey.

 Read more: Overnight RatesCamper Info